dtele/dtele-bot/README.md

 - **tmdb**

-    Sends the top search result from tmdb as a search result.
+    Sends the top search result from tmdb as an embed.

     ```
     Parameters: search_term